Retrieval from Mixed Sampling Frequency: Generic Identifiability in the Unit Root VAR

-To be more precise, a subset $\Theta_I \subset \Theta$ is called identifiable, if the mapping attaching the observable second moments to the parameters $\theta \in \Theta_I$ is injective.
-In our setting identifiability for the whole set $\Theta$ cannot be obtained. \footnote{The example of a non-identifiable AR(1)-system considered in \cite{AndersonEtAl2016a}[Section~3] holds analogously for the integrated case.} However, in this paper we prove that identifiability holds for a so called generic subset of $\Theta$.
-Note that a set $\Theta_I \subset \Theta$ is called \textit{generic} in $\Theta$, if it contains a subset that is open and dense in $\Theta$.\\ Let $\Theta_{I} := \left(G \cap \Theta_1 \right) \times \Theta_2$.
+To be more precise, a subset $\Theta_I \subset \Theta$ is called identifiable, {if the mapping attaching the observable second moments to the parameters $\theta \in \Theta_I$ is injective. } In our setting identifiability for the whole set $\Theta$ cannot be obtained.
+To see this, we consider a simple example where $p=1$, $r=1$, and $n=2$, the first coordinate of $y_t$ is a fast variable, denoted $y_{t}^{f}$, while the second coordinate, $y_t^s$, is a slow stock variable.
+We assume that the cointegrating vector $\beta= \left(1,\beta_{s} \right)$ is known.
+Recall that the observed second moments are as described in equations (\ref{eq:tildeyt_FDstock}) and (\ref{eq: def tilde gamma}).
+Let $\sigma_{ff}$, $\sigma_{fs}^{}= \sigma_{sf}$, and $\sigma_{ss}^{}$ denote the elements of the covariance matrix $\Sigma_\nu$.
+Appendix~\ref{sect:example:noidnet} shows that there exist two parameter vectors $\theta^I := \left( \alpha_f^{I}, \alpha_s^{I}, 1, \beta_{s}^{}, \sigma_{ff}^{I}, \sigma_{fs}^{I}, \sigma_{ss}^{I} \right)^{\prime} \not= \theta^{II} := \left( \alpha_f^{II}, \alpha_s^{II}, 1, \beta_{s}^{}, \sigma_{ff}^{II}, \sigma_{fs}^{II}, \sigma_{ss}^{II} \right)^{\prime} $ such that all observable second moments are the same; hence in this case the mapping from the model parameters to observable second moments cannot be injective and the model parameters are not identified from observed second moments.
+In this example $\alpha_f^{I} = \alpha_f^{II}=0$.
+This implies that the fast coordinate follows a random walk and does not provide any information on the parameter $\alpha_s$, that is on how $\beta^{\prime}y_t$ affects $\Delta y_{t}^{s}$, $t \in 2 \mathbb{Z}$.
+However, in this paper we prove that identifiability holds for a so called generic subset of $\Theta$.
+Note that a set $\Theta_I \subset \Theta$ is called \textit{generic} in $\Theta$, if it contains a subset that is open and dense in $\Theta$.\\ Let $\Theta_{I} := \left(G \cap \Theta_1 \right) \times \Theta_2$, where $G\subset \mathbb R^{n^2 p}$ is defined in Assumption \ref{a: g-ident} below.
 In this paper we show firstly that $\Theta_I$ is generic in $\Theta$ (see Section \ref{sec: topological props}) and secondly that the set of high frequency systems corresponding to $\Theta_I$ is identifiable from the observable second moments (see Section \ref{sec: super idea}).